MidCentral provides assessment, investigation, education and treatment for patients with cardiac disease through both secondary and tertiary services.

 A multidisciplinary heart failure service was established in 2001.
 There are 2 weekly clinics run for patients with heart failure.
 These are run by the cardiologist for patients referred as inpatients as well as GP referrals.

-A heart failure nurse led clinic is also held weekly in Palmerston North Hospital.
+A heart failure nurse led clinic is also held at Palmerston North Hospital.
 The nurse led clinic accepts referrals from the cardiologists, inpatient wards and GPs for individualised care planning.
 This includes self-management strategies such as recognition and management of symptoms, learning about triggers of exacerbation, and medication titration (in conjunction with the cardiologist) aimed at optimising care in accordance with evidence based practice and improving quality of life.
-Patients under the care of the Heart Failure Service have access to a “Heart Helpline” phone number.
-The Heart failure service works closely with your primary healthcare team in sharing information relevant to your care.

 Cardiac Rehabilitation Service